 Companies like Amazon have said they are aware of the scam and take measures to prevent it.
 The scammer uses your identity to post positive feedback for goods in a brushing scam.
 You have supposedly bought goods from them to give their online store better visibility and online credibility.

 Customers remain wary about buying things from small stores online.
 Reading positive reviews could give them more confidence to purchase from sellers they may not have considered buying from, especially if the items are inexpensive and cheaper than locally available stores.

 Since receiving many reviews with five-star ratings is not easy to come by, small sellers write their reviews using the identity of their targets.
 Amazon will only let them write the reviews if the items are sold to the person, and hence, the seller ships the goods over to the potential scam victim.

-The sellers don’t mind losing some of their stock to get good reviews and makeup with good sales later.
+The sellers don’t mind losing their stock to get good reviews and makeup with good sales later.

 Some people don’t seem to mind being victims of this scam.
-Since they are receiving free goodies and their credit cards and bank accounts remain safe; and these items they are receiving aren’t technically stolen or illegal items.
+Since they are receiving free goodies and their credit cards and bank accounts remain safe, these items they are receiving aren’t technically stolen or illegal items.
 It’s essential to remember that the scammer can still use your information for other purposes.